-Choose menu "Network → LAN", and then you can configure the IP parameters of the LAN on the screen as below.
+Choose menu "Network → LAN", and then you can configure the IP parameters of the LAN on the screen below.

 - MAC Address The physical address of the LAN ports, as seen from the LAN.
-The value can't be changed. - IP Address Enter the IP address of your Router in dotted-decimal notation (factory default: 192.168.0.254). - Subnet Mask An address code that determines the size of the network.
-Normally use 255,255,255.0 as the subnet mask. - IGMP Proxy The Internet Group Management Protocol (IGMP) feature allows your devices in LAN can watch TV.
+The value can't be changed. - > IP Address - Enter the IP address of your Router in dotted-decimal notation (factory default: 192.168.0.1). - > Subnet Mask - An address code that determines the size of the network.
+Normally use 255.255.255.0 as the subnet mask. - > IGMP Proxy The Internet Group Management Protocol (IGMP) feature allows your devices in LAN can watch TV.

-- If you change the IP Address of LAN, you must use the new IP Address to login to the Router. - 2.
+- 1. If you change the IP Address of LAN, you must use the new IP Address to login to the Router. - 2.
 If the new LAN IP Address you set is not in the same subnet with the previous one, the IP Address pool in the DHCP server will be configured automatically, while the Virtual Server and DMZ Host will not take effect until they are re-configured.

-There are five submenus under the Wireless menu (shown in Figure 8-14): Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
+There are six submenus under the Wireless menu: Wireless Settings, WPS, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
 Click any of them, and you will be able to configure the corresponding function.